 Why is Bass So Easy?

 While the bass is easier than the guitar, I wouldn’t say that it’s simple.
 There are still some incredible learning curves and hurdles.
 These need to be overcome with a great deal of practice.
 But mastering the bass, it’s not easy and requires just as much commitment as the guitar.

 Can a Guitarist Play Bass?

 Yes, and we encourage it.
 When moving from guitar to bass, a lot of the initial hurdles are already worked out.
 The increased difficulty will help you get accustomed to bass guitar much easier.

-This does not mean you will simply dive in and have it mastered, it will still require practice and strength building.
+This does not mean you will dive in and have it mastered.
+It will still need practice and strength-building.
 But you are already off to a great start!